ayyucekizrak/Mechanistic-Interpretability/README.md

 - **Evaluation Metrics:** Precision, recall, and F1-score calculations to measure the effectiveness of the detection method.

 <img align="middle" src="https://cdn-images-1.medium.com/v2/resize:fit:800/0*4trUuXdwBd43DHEs.png">
+--The way an induction head in transformer models pays attention to repeated patterns in a sequence is presented in the image.
+When a sequence of tokens is repeated, the induction head notices the repetition.
+Thus, it shifts its attention to the corresponding token in the previous sequence, and the probability of predicting the next token based on the previously attended pattern, i.e., logit, increases.
+This mechanism helps the model to remember and repeat sequences during in-context learning.--

 ### How to Run
 1. **Install Required Libraries:**